Eliezer Melamed: Biography

-Eliezer Melamed is the son of Rabbi Zalman Baruch Melamed, a student of Rabbi Zvi Yehuda Kook.
-Melamed's first name is the result of a dream Kook had on the occasion of his birth.
-Melamed attended classes given by Kook from age fifteen to twenty, and, like his father, considers Kook to be his most significant rabbi.
+Eliezer Melamed is the son of Zalman Baruch Melamed, Israeli Orthodox rabbi, and the rosh yeshiva of the Beit El yeshiva.
 Melamed is married to Inbal, daughter of the artist Tuvia Katz, and has thirteen children.
+Most of them are married and live in Har Bracha.

+In his youth, he studied with Zvi Yehuda Kook, and later studied at the Horev Yeshiva and the "Yeshiva L'zeirim".
+After that, he studied at the Merkaz HaRav for about six years.
+He did his military service in the Military Rabbinate and served as military rabbi of the Shomron Military Rabbinate.

 Rabbinic and teaching career

-Melamed taught Talmud and Halakha in the Kollel of Rabbi Deutsch in Mea Shearim for half a year.
-The Kollel was headed by Rabbi Yitzchak Ginsburg, which gave Melamed the chance of learning as a Chevruta with Ginsburg and hearing many of his classes.
+Melamed was ordained to the rabbinate by Avraham Shapira, and Chaim Katz.
+He taught for one year at the Kollel for Ba'alei Teshuvah in the Mea Shearim neighborhood of Yitzhak Ginsburg.

 Later on, he taught Talmud, and Emuna (Jewish philosophy) in particular, in the Yeshiva of Bet El for approximately twenty years, and four years in the Yeshiva of Kedumim.
-Melamed edited a new edition of the book Shnei Luchot HaBrit (the Shelah), and the first two volumes of the new edition of Rabbi Zadok HaKohen from Lublin's books.
+Melamed edited a new edition of the book Shnei Luchot HaBrit (the Shelah), and the first two volumes of the new edition of Zadok HaKohen from Lublin's books.
 In addition, he took part in the completion of the entire series.

-In August 1988, Melamed was appointed to serve as the rabbi of the community of the settlement Har Bracha.
+In August 1988, Melamed was appointed to serve as the rabbi of the community of the small settlement Har Bracha.

 In September 1992, Melamed established Yeshivat Har Bracha, which he leads.
 In the Yeshiva, Melamed teaches a daily class in Halakhah, gives classes in Emuna, and guidance in public and private matters.

 In July 2013, he received "The Jewish Creation Award" for his series of books Peninei Halakha.

 In November 2020, he received "Rabbi Kook Award" for his series.

 Published works

 Peninei Halachah is a series of books on halakhic subjects, authored by Melamed, that cover such subjects as the laws of shabbat and the Jewish perspective on organ donations.
 In addition to posing the practical law on the matter, these books discuss the spiritual foundations of the Halakhot, and also reflect the various customs of different communities.
-Written in Hebrew, the book series has sold over 500,000 copies.
-Twenty books have been published in Hebrew, of which nine have been translated into English, ten into French, nine into Spanish, and ten into Russian.
+Written in Hebrew, the book series has sold over 1 milion copies.
+Twenty two books have been published in Hebrew, of which ten have been translated into English, ten into French, twelve into Spanish, and thirteen into Russian.
 The books are rapidly gaining widespread popularity among the Religious Zionist community in Israel.

-Published Works Banned

-On May 2, 2022 six prominent hareidi rabbis issued a letter banning Melamed’s Peninei Halacha Books which they claim ‘uproot halachic traditions’.
-The Har Bracha yeshiva headed by Melamed chose not to respond to the letter of those hareidi rabbis.
+Views

+Torah and Science

+Rabbi Melamed's approach is that combining Torah with science is an important value.
+He justifies his approach by stating that the purpose of the Torah is to influence every area of reality, and to become a "Torah of Life" that is not limited to the walls of the Beit Midrash alone.